vedant-205/Trial/README.md

 # Trial
-This is a Trial Repo for Git and GitHub class.
+This is a Trial Repo for Git and GitHub class for learning.